Hays Code: Background

 In 1924, Hays introduced a set of recommendations dubbed "the Formula", which the studios were advised to heed, and asked filmmakers to describe to his office the plots of films they were planning on producing.
 In 1915, the Supreme Court had decided unanimously in Mutual Film Corporation v.
 Industrial Commission of Ohio that free speech did not extend to motion pictures.
 While there had been token attempts to clean up the films before (such as when the studios formed the National Association of the Motion Picture Industry (NAMPI) in 1916), little had come of the efforts.
 New York became the first state to take advantage of the Supreme Court's decision by instituting a censorship board in 1921.
 Virginia followed suit the following year, with eight individual states having a board by the advent of sound film, but many of these were ineffectual.
-By the 1920s, the New York stage, a frequent source of subsequent screen material, had topless shows, performances filled with curse words, adult subject matter, and sexually suggestive dialog.
+By the 1920s, the New York stage, a frequent source of subsequent screen material, had topless shows, performances filled with curse words, adult subject matter, and sexually suggestive dialogue.
 Early in the sound system conversion process, it became apparent that what was acceptable in New York might not be so in Kansas.
 Filmmakers were facing the possibility that many states and cities would adopt their own codes of censorship, necessitating a multiplicity of versions of films made for national distribution.
 Self-censorship was deemed a preferable outcome.

 In 1927, Hays suggested to studio executives that they form a committee to discuss film censorship.
 Irving G. Thalberg of Metro-Goldwyn-Mayer, Sol Wurtzel of Fox Film Corporation, and E. H. Allen of Paramount Pictures responded by collaborating on a list they called the "Don'ts and Be Carefuls", based on items that were challenged by local censor boards.
 This list consisted of eleven subjects best avoided and twenty-six to be handled very carefully.
 The list was approved by the Federal Trade Commission (FTC), and Hays created the Studio Relations Committee (SRC) to oversee its implementation; however, there was still no way to enforce tenets.
 The controversy surrounding film standards came to a head in 1929.

-Pre-Code: "Don'ts" and "Be Carefuls", as proposed in 1927
+Pre-Code

 In a resolution passed on June 29, 1927, the MPPDA codified lists of "don'ts" and "be carefuls" into what they colloquially called their "Magna Charta".
 Many of these would later become key points in the Code.

+Don'ts

-Specifically, the MPPDA resolved "that those things which are included in the following list shall not appear in pictures produced by the members of this Association, irrespective of the manner in which they are treated":
+"Those things which are included in the following list shall not appear in pictures produced by the members of this Association, irrespective of the manner in which they are treated":

+Be Carefuls

+"Special care [must] be exercised in the manner in which the following subjects are treated, to the end that vulgarity and suggestiveness may be eliminated and that good taste may be emphasized":